top of page

 He was awarded two esteemed scholarships, the German Academic Exchange Program (DAAD) and the Australian International Postgraduate Research Scholarship.

 Throughout his career, Stefan has demonstrated a continued commitment to interaction design and playable user experiences.
-His work was supported by substantial research income, underscoring the economic and academic value of his endeavors.
+His work was supported by substantial research income, underscoring the economic and academic value of his endeavours.

-Moreover, his research has extended beyond academia, forging connections with over 20 industry partners that include noteworthy organizations like the National Gallery of Victoria, Audi, and HYDAC, among others.
+Moreover, his research has extended beyond academia, forging connections with over 20 industry partners that include noteworthy organisations like the National Gallery of Victoria, Audi, and HYDAC, among others.

-Stefan has published more than 60 peer-reviewed publications.
-His h-index is 20 with 1100+ citations.
+Stefan has published over 80 peer-reviewed publications.
+His h-index is 18 with 1600+ citations.

 He has contributed to world-class conferences and journals like CHI, CHI Play, DIS, IEEE VR, and the International Journal of Human-Computer Studies.
 He has also developed a significant portfolio of non-traditional research outputs (NTROs), which have been presented at esteemed institutions including the National Gallery of Victoria, and have received media attention at national and international levels.